oroinc/documentation/user_guide/intro_log_in_and_edit_profile.rst

    |

- - As soon as you have selected the account, or if you are already logged in into a single Gmail account, you need to allow OroCRM to view and manage your mail, and allow it offline access to your mailbox.
+ - As soon as you are logged into a single Gmail account, you need to let OroCRM view and manage your mail, and give it offline access to your mailbox.

    |